 In contrast, the RH test is specifically designed to assess the amount of moisture deeper inside the concrete slab.
 This is expressed as a percentage of the RH.
 In situ RH probes are inserted into holes drilled to a specified depth (20% to 40%) of the slab.
 The probes’ measurements provide a fast quantitative assessment of the overall moisture condition of the slab.
 In 2002, ASTM International acknowledged the integrity of RH testing by developing the ASTM F2170 standard.

 Differences in Materials

-Builders may consider the material differences in both test procedures.
-The calcium chloride test kit contains a salt or other anhydrous mixture, which absorbs water vapor emissions once attached to the surface of a concrete slab.
-Naturally, the anhydrous calcium chloride test salts are destroyed by the slab’s evaporating moisture content.
+Builders and flooring installers should also consider the significant differences in materials used in the two test procedures.
+The CaCl test kit contains a salt or other anhydrous mixture, which absorbs water vapor after being placed at the surface of a concrete slab.
+Due to this absorption of moisture, the anhydrous CaCl salts are effectively “destroyed” and cannot be used for subsequent measurements.